Tuesday, October 7, 2014

 "C'ap'n, shiver me timbers!
 Ye, have a problem!" the first mate yells.

-“No worse, c’ap’n!
-It’s a six year old buccaneer and he’s taken the helm of the ship and the keel is aimed right at iceberg!”
+"No worse, c'ap'n!
+It's a six-year-old buccaneer, and he's taken the helm of the ship, and the keel is aimed right at the iceberg!"

 [Back to reality]

 Are there icebergs in the Caribbean?
-Well it doesn’t matter my mind is running rampant with all types of thoughts of mischievous deeds he could be a apart of.
-But hey, that scenario could’ve happened.
+Well, it doesn't matter.
+My mind is running rampant with thoughts of mischievous deeds he could be a part of.
+But hey, that scenario could've happened.
 If you know my boys.

-A friend of mine was getting married so naturally I thought I would take a child.
-I wanted to take both my sons but, on a ship with low railing, and nothing but blue sea on either side, I didn’t want to be placed into the situation of choosing who to go after first in the event one should go overboard.
+A friend was getting married, so naturally, I thought I would take a child.
+I wanted to take both my sons, but on a ship with low railing and nothing but blue sea on either side, I tried to avoid being placed into the situation of choosing who to go after first if one should go overboard.

 "Sir," the security officer said, "your son went into the sea."